human-nature-lab/COVIDPoliticalEvents.jl/README.md

 1. Download the covidestim county-level data, and the mobility data (see above)
 2. Specify a census api key, obtainable through the US census website, in "preprocess.R", as an argument to ```preprocess()```.
 3. If you possess the SafeGraph mobility data, you must specify it as "patpth" as an argument to ```process_csv()``` in "preprocess.jl".
 N.B., this data is not freely available, but is provided by SafeGraph, Inc.
-4. Execute "covid_data_make.sh to generate "cvd_dat.jld2", used for the main analyses.
+4. Execute "covid_data_make.sh" to generate "cvd_dat.jld2", used for the main analyses.

 ## Replication of main results